-- All the specialties of the Spanish public healthcare system must be included in the contract.
+- All the specialties of the Spanish public healthcare system must be included in the contract; with no copayments.

 The application for this residence authorization must be done at your country of origin or there where you have your legal residency.
 Entering in Spain as a tourist won’t allow you to manage the procedure.
-You must be outside the country.
+You must start from outside the country.

 Which are the exact documents you will need in order to get the non-lucrative residency visa?
 The requirements for this permit are the following:

 - Insurance.
-This insurance needs to be from a Spanish Company and not an international
+As we mentioned, this insurance needs to be from a Spanish Company and not an international one; and private

 That is also a common question.
 I get my non-lucrative visa for one year.
 But then, what?